mapbox/minjur/README.md

 on OS/X and Windows it could be twice that!

+## Experimental version with multipolygon support

+There is an experimental version called `minjur-mp` that has multipolygon support.
+It does not support updates, that's why it doesn't have all the options the `minjur` program has.

+Run like this:

+    minjur-mp OSMFILE >out.geojson

+Call with `--help` to see command line options.

+The output will have GeoJSON objects for all the tagged nodes first and then, in no particular order, the GeoJSON LineString objects (generated from ways) and the MultiPolygon objects (generated from multipolygon relations and closed ways).

+Note that this version of the program will run much longer, generating the multipolygons is rather slow.

 ## Name

 This project is named after the town of Minjur in India which I know nothing